NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Outside of the US market, we need to question the point of buying such critical treatment devices and placing them on standby to save lives?
 It is so unfair to the patients needing immediate treatment in a life-threatening situation!

-Before completion of proper clinical validation, the company was bold enough to go ahead with exporting the first newly-designed Acti-Biphasic defibrillators from November 2002, relying solely on reputation of being an existing supplier of mono-phasic defibrillators.
-The November 2002 export launch was three long years ahead of the date Japan MHLW officially approved its use for the domestic market.
+Before completion of proper clinical validation, the company was bold enough to go ahead with exporting the unproven TEC-7700 series Acti-Biphasic defibrillators from November 2002, relying solely on reputation of being an existing supplier of mono-phasic defibrillators.
+The customers were buying them based on blind faith, not facts, for there was no published clinical paper to show that it works.
+This November 2002 export launch was three long years ahead of the date Japan MHLW officially approved its use for the domestic market.

 The desperate action was taken in response to the rapid changing preference for biphasic defibrillators in the market but the process totally overlooked the seriousness of mandatory successful clinical studies before marketing; the fact that Ministry of Health, Labour and Welfare (MHLW) had not yet approved the sales of TEC-7700 series defibrillators in Japan domestic market reflected the disturbing absence of internal safeguards in corporate conduct.